vapoursynth/vapoursynth/doc/pythonreference.rst

       system RAM).
 Accessing it initializes the device like the first GPU filter would.

-   .. py:method:: set_max_vram_use(bytes)
+   .. py:attribute:: max_vram_cache_size

-      Sets the VRAM limit GPU frame caching works against, the equivalent of *max_cache_size* for video memory.
+      The upper GPU frame cache size after which video memory is aggressively freed, the equivalent of *max_cache_size* for the device.
+The value is in megabytes and can be set to change it.

       The default is two thirds of the driver reported budget, leaving the rest for the transient working sets of large processing filters and for whatever the desktop needs after the budget was sampled.
-Returns the limit in effect.
+It is derived when the Vulkan device is created, so reading this before any GPU filter exists returns 0; setting it beforehand is respected and suppresses the default.

       On a device with *unified_memory* the budget is a share of system RAM rather than separate hardware, and the default is deliberately